-I was originally planning on writing about life with a new born and anxiety this week but I feel like to really understand how it affected me I need to give you the background first.
-If you want to read that post you can find it here.
+I was originally planning on writing about life with a newborn and anxiety this week but I feel like to really understand how it affected me I need to give you the background first.
 This is going to be a very tough post for me to write and publish but if it helps even just one person then I’ve done what I set out to do.

 Right, here goes………….I am absolutely terrified of death and the end of time.
 I struggle to wrap my head around the fact that one moment you can be here then suddenly you’re gone.
 Do you know that you’ve died?
 Where do you go?
 Is there a heaven and hell?
 Do we get reincarnated?
 If so, how many times?
 Is there an end to time?
 If not, how long does time go on for?
 What happens at the end of time?
 Do we know that it has happened?

 Now, I understand that no one wants to die and probably everyone is a bit scared of death but this fear has consumed me and taken over my life.
 Thankfully I’m in a much better place right now that I am able to talk and write about it but even so, I can still feel my heart rate increasing and my stomach starting to turn.

 Let me take you back to when it all started.
 It was 1999, I was 10, just about to turn 11.
 I can’t really remember exactly how I found out or when but I know that I found out by accident that my Nan was ill.
 She had breast cancer.